TheSGJ/TheSGJ/README.md

 - 👋 Hi, I’m @TheSGJ
-- 👀 I’m interested in making games with Pygame modules XD
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning React
 - 📫 You can reach me out on my Insta on @sgj.ig & or on my twitter on TheSGJyt

 <!---